Mariabba/DataMining1_Fundamentals/README.md

       Final evaluation of the best clustering approach and comparison of the clustering obtained (3 points)
 # Guidelines for the task on Association Rules Mining
     1. Frequent patterns extraction with different values of support and different types (i.e. frequent, close, maximal), (6 points)
     2. Discussion of the most interesting frequent patterns and analyze how changes the number of patterns w.r.t. the min_sup parameter (7 points)
     3. Association rules extraction with different values of confidence (6 points)
     4. Discussion of the most interesting rules and analyze how changes the number of rules w.r.t. the min_conf parameter, histogram of rules' confidence and lift     (7 points)
     5. Use the most meaningful rules to replace missing values and evaluate the accuracy (2 points)
     6. Use the most meaningful rules to predict the target variable and evaluate the accuracy (2 points)
 # Guidelines for the task on Classification
-    1. Learning of different decision trees/classification algorithms with different parameters and gain formulas with the object of maximizing the performances (12 points)
+    1.Learning of different decision trees/classification algorithms with different parameters and gain formulas with the object of maximizing the performances   (12 points)
-    2. Decision trees interpretation (6 points)
+    2. Decision trees interpretation, validation with test and training set (6 points)
-    3. Decision trees validation with test and training set (6 points)
+    3. Training of different KNN classifiers with different parameters with the object of maximizing the performances (6 points)
     4. Discussion of the best prediction model (6 points)
 # Guidelines for the Project
     • Title page is not counted in the 20 page limits, i.e., you can have 20 pages + 1 title page,